Home | Playful Learning Activities | Movement & Motor Skills | Playful Activities for Fine Motor Skill Development

 Sep 30, 2021 | Movement & Motor Skills

 The skills that children develop during early childhood set the foundation for lifelong skill development.
 One skill set that is important to develop early is fine motor development, which allows children to use small muscles in their hands and fingers to accomplish tasks like writing with a pencil, cutting with scissors, fastening buttons, feeding themselves with utensils, and more.
-In this article, you’ll find ideas and activities that support fine motor skill development that can be easily incorporated into your classroom’s curriculum, with materials that you likely already have on hand.
+In this article, you’ll find ideas and activities that support fine motor skill development that can be easily incorporated into your classroom’s curriculum, and that use materials that you likely already have on hand.

 More About Fine Motor Skills